UmerAzmi/html_css_app/README.md

 # 🤖 Browser Bot's Web Workshop

 A fully interactive, single-page tutorial for learning HTML and CSS.
-Learn by chatting with "Browser Bot," build hands-on projects, and see your code come to life in a real-time preview window.
+Learn by chatting with "Browser Bot" build hands-on projects, and see your code come to life in a real-time preview window.
 This entire app runs 100% in your browser with no backend required.

 ## ✨ Features